 You can be compensated for the excess energy your solar panels generate that your home doesn’t immediately use.
 The compensation rate is set by regulators and current rates can be viewed online.

-Essentially, the extra electricity your solar panels generate is used to power other sources, which we’ll pay you for — but only if that power goes to the grid.
+Essentially, the extra electricity your solar panels generate is used to power other customers, which we’ll pay you for — but only if that power goes to the grid.

 Your home may direct your decision to install solar panels.

-Installing solar panels isn’t as simple as installing a satellite.
-Some things to consider: Are you planning on selling your home in the next few years?
+Installing solar panels isn’t as simple as installing a satellite dish.
+Some things to consider include: Are you planning on selling your home in the next few years?
 Solar panels are like an in-ground pool; some people love them and some people hate them.
 If you decide to take your panels with you, you’ll need a professional to do it.

 Speaking of professionals, be sure to hire one to inspect your roof first to make sure it’s ready for panels.
 Certain characteristics of your home, like how steep your roof is, may impact your ability to install solar panels.
 Also, consider the condition of your roof.
 If you need roof work in the near future, it may make sense to complete repairs first to avoid taking panels down after installation.